 Advanced medical training for non medics

-We offer tailor-made training courses for non-medically trained people.
-These are ideal for the likes of expedition leaders, independent travellers, student expeditions, safari guides, and film crews.
-The course teaches delegates about the management of common travel related medical problems as well as more advanced information about medical emergencies, trauma, casualty management, evacuation, and advanced invasive procedures such as IV cannulation, IV fluid administration, IM injections and wound suturing.
+We offer tailor-made remote medical training courses for non-medically trained people.
+These are ideal for the likes of expedition leaders, independent travellers, conservation workers in remote locations, student expeditions, safari guides, and film crews.
+These courses teaches delegates about the management of common travel related medical problems as well as more advanced information about medical emergencies, trauma, casualty management, evacuation, and advanced invasive procedures such as IV cannulation, IV fluid administration, IM injections and wound suturing.
 These courses offer far more than a simple first aid course and really aim to give lay people the confidence and knowledge to act appropriately and to potentially save a life in a remote emergency situation, as well as dealing with the run of the mill travel health problems such as diarrhoea and insect bites.

 For details of a course we ran for Outposts please see: Phoenix and Outposts First Aid Course

 The courses are generally run over a four day period by one or more of our senior instructors, although this can be shortened to two days if clients do not wish to have any invasive procedures teaching included in the syllabus.
 The courses aim to be as hands on as possible with lots of practical and scenario based teaching sessions.
 We teach in the UK and regularly run courses for the Royal Geographical Society.
 We have also delivered courses overseas in Kenya, Tanzania, China, and Nepal for safari and travel companies.
 We can cater for small groups or for much larger expedition parties and we are happy to run these courses in the UK or anywhere worldwide subject to discussion.
 Below is an overview of our four day course structure and content.